iann0036/tf-cfn-provider/docs/providers/aws/OpsworksRdsDbInstance.md

 ## Properties

-`StackId` - (Required) The stack to register a db inatance for.
+`StackId` - (Required) The stack to register a db instance for.
 Changing this will force a new resource.

 `RdsDbInstanceArn` - (Required) The db instance to register for this stack.
 Changing this will force a new resource.